ShayanDodge/ShayanDodge/README.md

    ---

- ## 👨‍💻 Shayan Dodge Journey</h3></summary>
+ ## 👨‍💻 Simulation and Computational Physics Services</h3></summary>

-"Welcome to my GitHub profile!
-I am a passionate physicist with a Master's degree in Physics and a strong background in programming and simulation in engineering.
-My expertise lies in creating robust computer codes for computational physics simulations using C++, Python, and MATLAB, with a particular focus on electromagnetics and familiarity with FDTD and FEM simulations.
+"Hello and welcome to my LinkedIn profile!
+As a passionate physicist with a Master's degree in Physics and expertise in programming and simulation in engineering, I specialize in creating robust computer codes for computational physics simulations using C++, Python, and MATLAB.
+My particular focus is on electromagnetics, and I am familiar with FDTD and FEM simulations.

-I have successfully delivered projects for clients in electrical, mechanics, and plasma engineering, providing programming and software development services that meet their specific needs.
-I am constantly researching the latest technologies and methodologies to improve my work, including exploring GPU acceleration to improve the efficiency of my FDTD simulations.
+With experience in delivering successful projects for clients in electrical, mechanics, and plasma engineering, I am confident in my ability to provide programming and software development services that meet the needs of my clients.
+Additionally, I am always researching the latest technologies and methodologies to optimize my work, and I am particularly interested in exploring GPU acceleration to improve the efficiency of my FDTD simulations.

-With a strong work ethic, attention to detail, and dedication to delivering high-quality work on time and within budget, I enjoy collaborating closely with clients to ensure their needs are met and providing project management services to keep projects on track.
-I also offer training and workshops to help others expand their knowledge and skills in physics and computer science.
+I have a strong work ethic, attention to detail, and dedication to delivering high-quality work on time and within budget.
+I enjoy collaborating closely with clients to ensure their needs are met and providing project management services to keep projects on track.
+My passion for physics and computer science drives me to constantly expand my knowledge and skills, and I offer training and workshops to help others do the same.

-If you have any questions or would like to discuss potential projects, please don't hesitate to reach out.
-I look forward to connecting with you!"
+Please feel free to reach out to me if you have any questions or would like to discuss potential projects.
+I look forward to working with you!"

+### Skills
+* Strong background in physics, including classical mechanics, electromagnetism, and quantum mechanics
+* Proficient in programming languages such as Python, C++, and MATLAB
+* Experience with numerical methods and algorithms for simulation and modeling
+* Knowledge of scientific computing libraries, such as NumPy, SciPy, and PyTorch
+* Familiarity with high-performance computing (HPC) environments and parallel computing

+### Experience
+Over the past decade, I've worked with clients in academia, research institutions, and industry.
+Here are a few examples of my recent projects:

+* Developed a simulation software package for a research group in materials science, which included implementing numerical methods for solving partial differential equations (PDEs) and a user-friendly graphical interface.

+* Created a custom computational model for an astrophysics research project, which involved simulating the evolution of stars using numerical methods and HPC techniques.

+* Built a software tool for a startup in the energy sector to optimize fluid dynamics simulations of turbines, which involved developing a parallel computing framework and optimizing the simulation code for performance.

+* FDTD simulations: I specialize in developing robust computer codes for FDTD simulations in a variety of fields, including electromagnetics, optics, and acoustics.

+* FEM simulations: I have experience creating finite element models and performing FEM simulations for clients in electrical, mechanical, and civil engineering.

+* Simulation consulting: I can provide expert consulting services to clients looking to optimize their simulation workflows or explore new simulation techniques, including FDTD and FEM.

+* GPU acceleration: I am knowledgeable in using GPU acceleration to improve the efficiency of FDTD and FEM simulations, and can help clients implement this technology in their workflows.

+* Training and workshops: I offer training and workshops to help clients learn how to perform FDTD and FEM simulations on their own, using software such as Lumerical, COMSOL, and ANSYS.

+* Computational physics simulations: I can create robust computer codes using C++, Python, and MATLAB to perform simulations in a variety of fields, with a particular focus on electromagnetics.

+* Programming and software development: I offer programming and software development services to create customized solutions for clients in electrical, mechanics, and plasma engineering.

+* Freelance programming: I can collaborate with clients remotely to deliver high-quality software solutions on time and within budget.

+* Optimization and efficiency consulting: I can help clients optimize their existing simulation workflows and explore new technologies, such as GPU acceleration, to improve the efficiency of their simulations.

+* Collaboration and project management: I enjoy collaborating closely with clients to ensure their needs are met and providing project management services to keep projects on track and within budget.

    ---